jakewendt/netflix/README.markdown

 Netflix
 =======

 This is a basic plugin to demo usage of the Netflix API.
 It includes a controller and views.
-This isn't anything spectaculr.
+This isn't anything to spectacular.

 Requirements
 ============